 - Cutting Machine – I’m using my Cricut Explore

 The first trick to layering vinyl happens before you even cut your design.
-As I mentioned earlier I’ll be showing these steps in Cricut design space, but the concept is the same with any cutting machine.

 So start with your multi-colored design in Design Space.
 If you need help uploading SVG files to Design Space see this post.